danbev/learning-ai/notes/normalization.md

 difficult for machine learning algorithms to interpret them equally.
 Normalization brings all variables to a similar scale, making it easier for algorithms to understand the data.

+Zero can be important to have 0.0 in the floating point range, for example when using a sigmoid function.
+If we have a value that is very large, then the sigmoid function will return 1.0.
+If we have a value that is very small, then the sigmoid function will return 0.0